Silvana Robles

 Silvana Emperatriz Robles Araujo (La Merced, November 6, 1984) is a Peruvian nurse technician, dentist and politician.
-She is a congresswoman for the period 2021-2026 and was the last Minister of Culture in the government of Pedro Castillo, from November until the fall of Castillo during his attempted coup d'état in December 2022.
+She has been a congresswoman since 2021.
+She was the last Minister of Culture in the government of Pedro Castillo, from November until the fall of Castillo during his attempted coup d'état in December 2022.

 Education

 She was born in the Peruvian district of Chanchamayo and graduated in technical nursing from the La Merced Technological Institute.
 In 2017, she graduated as a dental surgeon from Alas Peruanas University.